eCommerce

 WooCommerce POS Options

 When it comes to POS options, WooCommerce has plenty going for it.
 For example, WooCommerce POS integrates your store with an actual, physical retail environment.
 Thus, it serves as a bridge between the gap that separates offline and online sales.
-Basically, it lets you manage the entirety of your business from a single interface.
+It lets you manage the entirety of your business from a single interface.

 In a physical store, merchants can use WooCommerce’s POS system to process sales, just as they would with a cash register.
 They can formulate taxes, apply discounts, scan items, and process payments.
 Customers have multiple payment options, including cash, card, or mobile pay.

 Since POS for WooCommerce is a web-based application, all related hardware should be able to interact seamlessly with HTML pages.
 In other words, WooCommerce does not supply the hardware in question.
-When selecting POS hardware, ensure that it is compatible with your specific WooCommerce POS plugin and operating system (Windows, macOS, iOS, Android).
+When selecting POS hardware, ensure it is compatible with your specific WooCommerce POS plugin and operating system (Windows, macOS, iOS, Android).

 Some POS plugins may have preferred hardware partners or recommended models congruent with their software.
 With this in mind, always check with the provider or plugin developer for a list of supported hardware to guarantee a smooth-running POS system operation.